fatehluqman/Final_project/README.md

 ## Challenges and what could have been done different
 ### Challenges
 - Feature exploration - understanding which method to use to find feature importance for each model
-- Feature pruning - dropping features based on importance to find imfluence on model accuracy
+- Feature pruning - dropping features based on importance to find influence on model accuracy
 - HTML